Your on-demand professionals, ready to face any

 Virginia has valuable experience in multi-phase private sector land development, municipal infrastructure projects, contract administration, as well as site grading, sanitary and domestic water design.

 She’s motivated and excited by challenges certain projects offer.
-When asked about a memorable project, Virginia will bring up a complex subdivision project in Casselman due to the fact that the challenges made it worth it as it had many constraints for servicing, such as the watermain under a railway crossing as well as a river bordered by existing roadways.
+When asked about a memorable project, she has a hard time choosing just one!
 Virginia’s expertise, enthusiasm and superior communication skills has helped LRL deliver products high in quality, reliability and efficiency.

 Growing up Virginia was always involved in many sports and still plays softball and hockey whenever she can.
 She credits her time in team sports for her dedication, willingness to work hard, being a team player and determination.